 Photo courtesy Briar Cliff University Dept. of Marketing

-President Shirvani addresses the honored students, faculty and staff during the year-ending Honors Convocation Ceremony on May 11, 2017, at The Chapel of Our Lady of Grace.
+President Shirvani addresses the incoming Class of 2020 during the Fall Convocation Ceremony on Aug.
+21, 2016, at The Chapel of Our Lady of Grace.

 Speech as delivered:

 On behalf of Briar Cliff University, I am delighted to extend my congratulations to you on your admission to the University.

 I welcome you to this remarkable university, a Catholic Franciscan liberal arts-based and value-centered institution with an outstanding faculty and staff who are dedicated to teaching, mentoring, and helping you to succeed.

 What an exciting time to be at Briar Cliff University!
 As we begin this new academic year, we are fortunate to be able to enjoy our beautiful campus, great weather, and the excitement and enthusiasm of the incoming freshman class.

 Welcoming the freshman class is always one of the most exhilarating prospects of the new academic year.
 The excitement of meeting young people ready to define the shape of their lives is electric.
 What could be more thrilling than discovering who you are—what makes you unique—in a caring environment focused on your growth as an individual?

 The journey that you as members of the Class of 2020 have just begun will shape your lives from this day forth.